"Calamity West is one of the best playwrights in Chicago. Or maybe the country. Or the universe." - Chicago Reader

 - Chicago Reader

-Her plays span more than a decade of productions: In the Canyon (Jackalope, 2018; The Constructivists, 2024), Hinter (Steep Theatre, 2018), The Retribution Play (Jackalope, 2020), Engines and Instruments of Flight: A Fantasia in Three Acts (Roundabout Underground, 2018; Goodman’s New Stages Festival, 2019), Rolling (Jackalope, 2016), Ibsen Is Dead (Interrobang, 2014), and The Peacock (Jackalope, 2013).
-Most recent development includes Greetings from Moscow: A Love Story with Northlight Theatre and the University of Chicago (2025).
+Her plays span more than a decade of productions including, but not limited to: In the Canyon (Jackalope Theatre, 2018; The Constructivists, 2024), Hinter (Steep Theatre, 2018), Give It All Back (Sideshow Theatre, 2016; Eleusis Collective Digital Production, 2021), Rolling (Jackalope Theatre, 2016), and The Peacock (Jackalope Theatre, 2013).
+Her most recent development includes Greetings from Moscow: A Love Story with Northlight Theatre and the University of Chicago in 2025.